bikrant1332/javaprograms/src/main/resources/Java21Features.md

 	        default -> System.out.println("Something else");
 	    }
 	}
-	In this example, the switch expression matches the selector obj against various patterns including null, a String, an enum Color, a record Point, and an 	array of integers.
+	In this example, the switch expression matches the selector obj against various patterns, including null, a String, an enum Color, a record Point, and an array of integers.
 Each case binds the matched value to a variable (s, c, p, ia) which can then be used directly in the case block without explicit casting.
 The default case handles any other unmatched types
 - Sequenced Collections
   Introduces new interfaces: SequencedCollection, SequencedSet, and SequencedMap.
   These collections maintain a predefined encounter order, allowing direct access to first and last elements.
   Useful for collections where element order and predecessor/successor relations matter.
   This interface provides methods to access and manipulate elements at both ends of a collection, such as addFirst(), addLast(), getFirst(), getLast(), and also a reversed() view.
 Example:
 import java.util.ArrayList;
 import java.util.SequencedCollection;